Last Updated on November 23, 2023

 Many tourists don’t even consider visiting Paris in November, fearing they’ll be treated to icy rain, miserably dark days and grumpy, sleepy locals.
 But while it’s certainly not for everyone– and you occasionally do encounter all of the above (I can’t lie)– the 11th month of the year offers some unexpected charm, too.

-In November, the city enters into a period of relative hibernation.
+In November, the city celebrated for its light enters into a period of relative hibernation.
 This is waning season.
 The days grow short, with an average of only nine hours of daylight.
-Locals tend to spend much more time indoors.
-The winter holiday season only starts to (literally) light things back up toward the end of the month (see more below)– but until then, it’s steadily increasing darkness and a looming sense of quiet.
+Under such conditions, the locals tend to spend much more time indoors.
+The winter holiday season only starts to (literally) illuminate things toward the end of the month (see more below)– but until then, it’s steadily increasing darkness and a looming sense of quiet.

 Accordingly, there’s an unusual emphasis on traditional activities that bring people together in more intimate and laid-back ways.
 Think basement wine bars and warm cinemas.
 Think cafes with steamed-up windows and jazz music playing faintly in the background, as the clank of silverware and hum of conversation fills the air.

 Think smaller exhibits and poetry readings, or warm French crepes and galettes gobbled down alongside Breton cider in small, rough ceramic bowls.
 Think wandering through the elegant covered passageways of the Grands Boulevards, admiring the old-world window displays and escaping the rain outside.

 While Parisians have, like the rest of us, only recently discovered the concept of “hygge” imported from Denmark, there’s a French brand of coziness that’s always been present in the culture– and it certainly reigns in November.